johnsusek/SwiftGodotBuilder/README.md

 > Does my whole game need to be in SwiftGodotBuilder?

 No, you can add it to any SwiftGodot project to just use it for e.g. a single scene.
-Additionally you can use SwiftGodotPatterns without using Views at all.

-> Does this work on Mac/Windows/Linux/Web?
+> Does this work on Mac/Windows/Linux?

-Yes, though the Example app is Mac-only currently.
+Yes, though there are only Windows and Mac Example apps currently.

 > Is this "SwiftUI for Godot"?